 - Organic search irrelevance: Search engines are getting incrementally better at finding relevant content for a user search query, but they are still not perfect.
-I’m sure while reviewing your web analytics reports, you must be regularly surprised by: ‘how come this search query found this page on my website’.
+I’m sure while reviewing your web analytics reports, you must be regularly surprised by: ‘how come this search query found this page on my website?
 Your visitors too feel the same.
 Try comparing your bounce rate for organic visitors (those who came via search engines) versus non-organic visitors (those who came via other sources); you would see that the former metric is higher than the latter.

-- Your website sucks: Your visitors expect a visually appealing, easy on the eyes website upon arrival.
+- Your website sucks: Your visitors expect a visually appealing, easy-on-the-eyes website upon arrival.
 They are already sick of advertisement-loaded, poorly made websites all over the Internet and if yours is no better, they won’t be very happy about it.
 Give your visitors a pleasant surprise by having a website with the right contrast, the right typography, the right layout, and the right color scheme.
 Hire a top-notch designer and pay them whatever you can but please make sure your website looks good.

-- Lack of call to action: Well designed and drafted Call-To-Action (CTA) banners can make a huge difference to conversion rate.
+- Lack of call to action: Well-designed and drafted Call-To-Action (CTA) banners can make a huge difference in conversion rate.
 Missing or badly designed CTAs perhaps be the single biggest reason why visitors bounce from your website.
-Once visitors have gone through the page they landed on, don’t let them struggle on what they should be doing next.
+Once visitors have gone through the page they landed on, don’t let them struggle with what they should be doing next.
 Guide them to the actions that you think are optimal for that page.
 If it is a blog, you want them to subscribe to blog updates.
 You may want them to go through relevant case studies and whitepapers if it is a corporate site.
-In a nutshell, don’t let them think too hard about what is their expected next action on this website.
+In a nutshell, don’t let them think too hard about what their expected next action is on this website.
 Guide them gently using calls to action placed prominently at the right places on the website.
 Mostly, these right places are the ones where a visitor has just completed their original purpose (for which they landed on the site) and is wondering what to do next.

 - Too many options: Having too many options for a visitor can also lead to a higher bounce rate.
-This is partly the reason why you will observe that the bounce rate on your homepage is probably higher than your inner website pages.
+This is partly the reason why you will observe that the bounce rate on your homepage is probably higher than on your inner website pages.
 Having too many links/calls to action competing for visitor attention can increase anxiety and lead to visitors leaving the website in search of a better alternative.
 This is where experienced conversion optimization firms (such as Wingify 🙂 ) and good web designers help you in creating a proper layout with different calls to action appealing to different kinds of visitors, hence reducing bounce rate.

 How to fix the high bounce rate?

-Reducing high bounce rate significantly is possible.
+Reducing the high bounce rate significantly is possible.
 As different websites serve different goals and cater to different audiences, there is no sure-shot way of fixing the bounce rate.
 For instance, LA Tourism successfully reduced its bounce rate by 43%.